 Benefits and financial support

 You may also be entitled to a range of benefits and financial support.
 When making a claim or being assessed, always provide lots of detail about how long things take and any help needed to complete tasks.
 This is more likely to result in more appropriate support.

-You may find our page on how to get the right treatment and care helpful: How can I check if my treatment and care are appropriate?
+You may find our page on Getting the right treatment or care with MND helpful.
 This explains how the NICE guideline on motor neurone disease can help.

 For more information, see:

-Lots of equipment and aids can help.
+Lots of equipment and aids can help with mobility and movement.
 These are designed to assist with all sorts of physical tasks, including getting around, dressing, washing, and eating and drinking.
 For example, grab rails or walking aids can help with mobility.
 In time, you may also want information about wheelchairs.

 Always ask your occupational therapist for guidance before buying equipment, as they can assess existing and possible future needs.
 Not all products suit everyone and it can be frustrating and costly if an item arrives that doesn’t help.